emacs-berlin/emacs-berlin.org/index.md

 Our next meetup is going to be on Wednesday, May 26th 2021.
 It'll take place online on our Jitsi video chat server.

-New to Emacs?
-Longtime elisp expert?
-Just want to know what this is all about?
-Come join us!
-Can you give a presentation?
-Awesome, let us know.
+Guiding topic: **Basic Text Editing with Emacs**

+Cursor movement, marking text, copying and pasting, searching, auto-filling, completion etc. etc. With its long history, Emacs certainly has some special quirks, but also many unique perks related to the presumably simple task of basic text editing.
+Anything you find particularly unique and worthy showing?
+Any special tricks?
+Maybe someone could demo how they use evil-mode?
+What do you think newcomers struggle with most?

 ### Location

-Room open from 18:30 CEST, if there are talks they'll start at 19:00 CEST.
+Room open from 18:30 CEST, "official" start at 19:00 CEST.
 The video link will be posted on to the mailing list.
 Check the archives ([2020][mla2020], [2021][mla2021]) if you are not subscribed.

 ### About Emacs Berlin